Great-kiola/Jobs-search-app-React-Native/README.md

 This is my first attempt on using react-Native

 ## Description
-Name: Jobarch
-Description: This is a react Native application that makes use of the Jobs api from Rapid-Api website to search for jobs from a list of different job platforms that are available on the api.
+Name: Jobarch <br> Description: This is a react Native application that makes use of the Jobs api from Rapid-Api website to search for jobs from a list of different job platforms that are available on the api.

 ## License